-You can send a ringing call to your voicemail system or to a preset phone number.
+You can send a ringing call to your voicemail system (if configured) or to a preset phone number.
+If not set up, the call is rejected and the caller hears a busy tone.

 Decline a call by performing one of the following actions: